simonw/datasette/docs/internals.rst

     The request scheme - usually ``https`` or ``http``.

 ``.headers`` - dictionary (str -> str)
     A dictionary of incoming HTTP request headers.
+Header names have been converted to lowercase.

 ``.cookies`` - dictionary (str -> str)
     A dictionary of incoming cookies